robertlude/electron-typescript-react-boilerplate/readme.md

-# electron-typescript-react-boilerplace
+# Electron TypeScript React Boilerplate

-Barebones Electron app with TypeScript and React support that **automatically configures itself with a single command.**
+Barebones Electron app with TypeScript and React support that **automatically configures itself with a single command**.
+It will look like you set this up all yourself while enabling you to just start coding your app.

 This repository includes the following minimally configured packages:
   * Electron